DrRetro2033/Reyveld/README.md

 ## For Multiple Players 🫂

-No matter if a game supports multiple saves or not, Arceus can make it easier to have multiple players have their own save.
-I am looking at you Epic (jk, love your free games!)
+No matter if a game supports multiple saves or not, Arceus can make it easier to have multiple players have their own save!

 ## For Achievement Hunting 🏆

 Jump from point to point in a game, so you can easily collect every achievement in a game without taking up multiple slots or quicksaves.

+## For Reverse Engineering 🔧

+Binary files can be a bit tricky to find differences in, but Arceus is designed to detect the smallest differences in a file's lifetime.

 # Why is it called Arceus?